AzonInc/Doorman/docs/en/changelog/core-board.md

 - Removed footprints for optional audio components

 #### Note
-The `SIEDLE:IN-HOME-BUS` RX circuit is not stable enough.
+The `SIEDLE:IN-HOME-BUS` RX circuit is currently not stable enough.
+D3 introduces slight distortion to the bus signal during data reception.

 ## 1.6.1
 - Added some optional component footprints for audio PoC